pedro151/starumlPHP/README.md

 PHP Extension for StarUML 2
 ============================

-This extension for StarUML(http://staruml.io) support to generate PHP code from UML model and to reverse Java code to UML model.
+This extension for StarUML(http://staruml.io) support to generate PHP code from UML model.
 Install this extension from Extension Manager of StarUML.

 PHP Code Generation
 --------------------